YashKTJadhav1999/Big-Basket-Cart-Prediction/README.md

-# Big-Basket-Cart-Prediction
+# Big-Basket-Cart-Prediction Using Association Rule Learning:

-GOAL : To develop a Machine Learning algorithm to predict which food product is the consumer going to buy based on the previous food product bought based on the given dataset.
+GOAL: To develop a Machine Learning algorithm to predict which food product is the consumer going to buy based on the previous food product bought based on the given dataset.

 STEPS :
-Using APRIORI Algorithm to predict the food product consumer might buy.
+Using APRIORI Algorithm to predict the food product consumers might buy.
 1. Data Pre-Processing:
    1. Importing Libraries.
    2. importing Dataset,.